AdityaSavara/MSRESOLVE/UnitTests/TuningCorrector/0-README.txt

 In test_3.py, the two files are referenceFileExistingTuning = ['ReferenceCollected.csv','xyyy'] and referenceFileDesiredTuning =['ReferenceLiterature.csv','xyyy'].
 The original reference file is set as ReferenceLiterature.
 As of Sept 30th 2021, this is not the typical usage (this is essentially reverse of the current typical usage).

 test_4.py is a copy of test_1.py, only now the returnMixedPattern feature is set to true, so ReferenceLiterature is tuned to match ReferenceCollected.
-As of Sept 30th 2021, this is not the typical usage (this is essentially reverse of the current typical usage). test_5.py is a copy of test_4.py, only now the desired pattern is set as blank, which should give the same output as test_4. test_6.py is a copy of test_5.py, only now the existing pattern is set as blank, but the new ReferencePatternStandard is populated, so that the existing pattern will be populated from that one.
+This file **is** the typical usage. test_5.py is a copy of test_4.py, only now the desired pattern is set as blank, which should give the same output as test_4. test_6.py is a copy of test_5.py, only now the existing pattern is set as blank, but the new ReferencePatternStandard is populated, so that the existing pattern will be populated from that one.
 This also means that there is a tuningCorrectionIntensity feature usage.
 This test had output that matched test_5.py exactly before the tuningCorrectionIntensity feature was implemented.
 In test_6.py, the effects of tuningCorrectionIntensity are quite small.
 So test_7 and test_8 were created for checking the feature properly.